 Drains a bit clogged?
 Simply mix 100g of bicarbonate of soda and 100ml of hot vinegar.
 Pour down the drain and leave as long as possible before using.

-If you have any more tried and tested natural tips, tweet us here!
+If you have any more tried and tested natural tips to add to our spring cleaning list, tweet us here!
 As with all cleaning products, these eco-friendly alternatives may not work on all materials.
-Always check with the manufacturer and test on a small area first.
+We always recommend checking with the manufacturer and test on a small area first.

 You might also like: